aws-amplify/amplify-js/packages/amazon-cognito-identity-js/README.md

 The following table provides the Amplify Auth APIs that can be used to satisfy Amazon Cognito Identity SDK use cases.

-# Developer Note: Please Update to Amplify v6

-We recommend using the Amplify JavaScript library's Auth features in place of the Amazon Cognito Identity SDK.
-The Amplify JavaScript library offers a modern, fully-typed and performant experience for Auth use cases.

-## Amazon Cognito Identity SDK and Amplify JavaScript API Mappings

-The following table provides the Amplify Auth APIs that can be used to satisfy Amazon Cognito Identity SDK use cases.

 | Amazon Cognito Identity SDK Use Case                                                    | Amplify JS Auth                                                                                                                       |
 | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |